Homegear/Homegear-Doc/Homegear-Intertechno/source/adding_devices.rst

   10/17/16 16:37:31.228 Please use one of the following addresses for device creation: Intertechno multi-channel remote or sensor (use device type 0x33): 0x0080; Intertechno one channel remote or sensor (use device type 0x30): 0x0081; Elro (use device type 0x24): 0x0010

 Pick the address matching your device.
-Using the log line above if your device is a 4 channel old intertechno remote, the address would be 0x80.
+If your device is a 4 channel old intertechno remote - using the log line above - the address would be 0x80.
 If it is a 1 channel sensor (e. g. the ITM-100), use 0x81.

 Adding the Remote